soundpress/nyccharter_merged_test/docs/d02/c19/index.rst

 (l) [Reserved.]
 No Transporting Property Only.

-(m) No `Marketing' to Passengers.
+(m) No 'Marketing' to Passengers.
 A Driver must not sell or advertise any service or merchandise to the passengers without prior written approval from the Commission.